milesj/shapeshifter/README.md

 #### Objects

-An `object` is a compound type that maps key-value pairs through the `keyType` and `valueType` properties -- both of which are type definitions.
+An `object` maps key-value pairs through the `keyType` and `valueType` properties -- both of which are type definitions.
 When transpiling down to React, the `keyType` is not required.

 This is equivalent to generics from other languages: `Object<T1, T2>`.